cycle touring

 I discovered cycling, and cycle touring, late in life — and it’s been one of the best things I’ve ever done

 I started to write this post in February 2020 — in another era — when the spectre of coronavirus was still just an ominous black speck on the horizon.
-My original intention was to celebrate the wonderful times M and I have had cycle touring in Europe.
+My original intention was to celebrate the wonderful times my wife, M, and I have had, cycle touring in Europe.
 But now there’s some sadness in looking back, and we have no idea when, or whether, we will cycle tour again.

 Yet, we’ve only travelled relatively short distances.
 I started out on 30 to 40 miles a day, but lately we’ve been happy with less than 25.
 My longest solo trip has been just four weeks.

 Nevertheless, every journey feels like an expedition, bringing a happy anticipation during planning, and a real sense of achievement at the end.
 You don’t have to be very fit, or go very far.
 Yet you see so much more.
-And it always feels like an adventure — especially when camping with a bike!
+And it always feels like an adventure — especially when camping!

 I highly recommend cycle touring, and I hope I might persuade you to give it a try sometime — after this pandemic has abated, whenever that might be

-Until then, here are a few photos that remind us of our wonderful countryside, and all the joy we’ve had, exploring it on a bicycle:
+Until then, here are a few photos that remind us of our wonderful countryside, and all the fun we’ve had, exploring it on our bikes:

 North West Scotland and the Hebrides